 Currently, Fender Play focuses on beginners and already has a quite large base of lessons.
 You can learn pretty much everything, starting from guitar fundamentals like chords, scales, and various playing techniques.
 Also, there is plenty of popular songs you can learn to play.

 On the other side, intermediate players and advanced players can skip this site at once, though we presume things will become better in the future.
 Another important thing to mention is that the site looks amazing.
 It is very stylish and also extremely easy to use.
 A free 30-day trial is included as well.

 These two channels are led by the same guy, Marty Schwartz, which is pretty much a YouTube legend.
 Combined, these two channels have more than 2 Million subscribers, so we won’t waste any more words in introducing this man.

-Marty is a great instructor, which focuses mostly on beginner guitarists.
-Most of his lessons are about learning famous songs or playing styles of particular guitar heroes.
+Marty is a great instructor, which focuses mostly on beginner guitar players.
+Most of his beginner material is about learning famous songs or playing styles of particular guitar heroes.
 Blues and Rock are the main styles on these channels, but there is much more.
 All content is free.